sardana-org/sardana-followup/20200821/MINUTES.md

     - [ ] MAX IV will provide a docker image to add to CI.
           It was some idea for extending the continuous integration, but is still not done.
-We will have a look to was Taurus did, they use github workflow instead of travis, we will see that and also the singularity images.
+We will have a look to what Taurus did, they use github workflow instead of travis, we will see that and also the singularity images.